EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Science/Math/Statistics/Calling Bullshit.md

 - “The point of modern propaganda isn’t only to misinform or push an agenda.
 It is to exhaust your critical thinking, to annihilate truth.”

 - In the final days of the 2016 US election, Barack Obama talked extensively about the fake news factories in Macedonia.
 The people running these factories—often teenagers—created at least 140 popular fake news websites during the election.
 When a story went viral, it generated huge advertising revenues for the site owners.
-Some of them were making in excess of $5,000 per month, compared with the average Macedonian monthly salary of $371.
+Some of them were making in excess of USD 5,000 per month, compared with the average Macedonian monthly salary of USD 371.

 - By 2018, Facebook had over two billion legitimate users—but in the same year deleted even more fake accounts: nearly three billion